HoangLongHotarou/OperationalizingML/README.md

 #### Step 1: Deploy the model endpoint
 When we have the best model, using the best model to deploy the model endpoint service uing Azure Container Instance and we can access endpoint by REST API, and enable the authentication which make the service is secure.

-The blade setting for deploy the model endpoint
+The setting page for deploying the endpoint based on the model
 ![alt text](./img/image-14.png)

 #### Step 2: Enable the application insights